Views: 1

 illuminating their souls with its ray

-Each other, from the reflection of the face of this Simorgh of the world
+Together from the reflection on the thirty birds (si-morgh) of the world

-they saw the reflection of the Simorgh of that time.
+they saw at the same time the face of the Simorgh

 چون نگه کردند آن سی مرغ زود بیشک این سی مرغ آن سیمرغ بود